-Summers for my family have always been spent in places where there is plenty of water: the beach, swimming pools, and water parks; where it seemed to me that I had to, almost literally, drag my 2 boys away from the water each and every time I wanted to see the sights, my husband not any different from them.
-So it was a bit of a shock to me when my husband announced that for our next adventure, he will be in charge of everything and that I only had to sit back and relax and wait for him to lead me where to go.
+Summers for my family have always been spent in places where there is plenty of water: the beach, swimming pools, and water parks.
+Where it seemed to me that I had to, almost literally, drag my kids and husband away from the water each and every time I wanted to see the sights.
+So it was a bit of a shock to me when my husband announced that for our next adventure, he will be in charge of everything.
+I only had to sit back and relax and wait for him to lead me where to go.

 Imagine my surprise when he announced that we will be going to Hocking Hills, Ohio and that he booked us on a stay at Ravenwood Castle, a unique medieval-themed country inn.
 And it was only at that moment I discovered that my husband is a medieval buff!
 He raved on and on about this unique find of his that I can’t help but get excited as well.
 The prospect of staying in a genuine castle is definitely and absolutely breathtaking!

 Ravenwood Castle was built in 1995 and its design is inspired by castles in England and Wales in the 12th and 13th centuries.
 Aside from the castle with its medieval-inspired rooms, cottages around the property are also ready to take in guests.
 It is surrounded by a few state and national forests that promise amazing views and hiking.
 Its beautiful but remote location is a bit technologically challenged that, to my sons, at least, might be a damper on their adventure.
 My husband shushed them about this and promised them a vacation fit for a king!